3-D breast ultrasound

 Before starting the exam, the ABUS operator attaches a sheer membrane to the ultrasound scanner.
 A layer of coupling lotion is applied to the breast to ensure good contact between the ultrasound scanning device, called a transducer, and the skin to capture a 3-D picture of the breast tissue between the skin and the chest wall.
 To ensure the best image quality, the stabilizing membrane of the somo•v ABUS is firmly positioned on the breast during scanning, which gently flattens the breast tissue against the body and prevents breast movement.

 First, a 10-second preview scan automatically determines the patient's unique breast tissue signature so the ideal ultrasound imaging parameters can be set by the software.
 Then, the actual scanning begins and lasts about 60 seconds.
-The technologist follows the scanning on a display monitor in real-time to ensure proper breast coverage and tissue contact.
-When the scan is complete, the technologist reviews the image on the monitor and uses the touch-screen to confirm the nipple location, breast and view type.
-Typically, three scans are performed on each breast for a complete scan of the breast volume.
+When the scan is complete, the technologist reviews the image on the monitor.
+Typically, three scans are performed on each breast.

 The ultrasound images are then sent to the somo•VIEWer workstation, where a radiologist can review them in a variety of 3-D layouts.

-Watch the video below where Professor László Tabár, MD, explains U-Systems 3D ABUS technology as it relates to imaging women with dense breast tissue.
+Watch the video below where Professor László Tabár, MD, explains U-Systems 3D ABUS technology.